ExpressionEngine/ExpressionEngine-User-Guide/source/modules/forum/forum_update_notes_1.1.rst

 ---------------------------------------------------------------

 You will need to manually add one new preference item to your profile area.
-In your control panel, go to:
+In your Control Panel, go to:

-Modules > Discussion Forum > Templates > Default > Member Profile
+:menuselection:`Modules --> Discussion Forum --> Templates --> Default
-Templates > Edit Preferences Form
+--> Member Profile Templates --> Edit Preferences Form`

 Add the following code where you wish the preference to appear::